 - b.
-Using wire strippers, strip the rubber jacket from both ends of a signal cable to reveal about 15cm (5.9") of the wires inside. - c.
-Strip the insulation from the ends of the wires. - d.
-Using a wire crimper, crimp u-lugs on the ends of the wires.
+Using wire strippers, strip the rubber jacket from both ends of the signal cable to reveal approximately 15cm (5.9") of wire. - c.
+Strip the insulation from the ends. - d.
+Using a wire crimper, crimp u-lugs on the ends.

-NOTE: While connecting the wires, strictly follow the wiring diagram (found inside the electrical box cover).
+NOTE: When connecting the wires, strictly follow the wiring diagram found inside the electrical box cover.

 2. Remove the electric cover of the outdoor unit.
-If there is no cover on the outdoor unit, disassemble the bolts from the maintenance board and remove the protection board.
-(See Fig. 8.1, 8.2)
+If there is no cover on the outdoor unit, take off the bolts from the maintenance board and remove the protection board.
+(See Fig. 8.1 and 8.2).